nmb10/sorat_web/README.md

 # Web UI for sorat (learn by image app) API
-Provides UI to guess word by image and word letters.
+Provides UI to guess word by image and word letters with train and contest modes.

 # Getting Started with Create React App